MVerbakel/MVerbakel.github.io/_posts/2024-12-01-ab-testing.md

 ### Opt-in products

 Delayed Activation (e.g. opt-in products): Usually you would randomise assignments for some recruitment period, and then continue to observe for some observation window to give time for people to activate.
 Otherwise you might underestimate the effect size as newer users haven't had time to activate.
+In addition to overall metrics, it's useful to check the results based on days since activation to see if there's any.

 ### Experiments with an expected impact on performance